what is nudge marketing

 Points to remember in this article:

-Nudge marketing is a strategy that involves influencing consumer behavior in a subtle way.
+THE nudge marketing is a strategy which consists of influencing the consumer behavior in a subtle way.
 The goal is to push them toward a specific decision without overtly imposing that decision.
 Here are the key points you need to remember:

 • Nudge marketing is based on the principles of behavioral psychology, which studies how people make decisions and how they are influenced by their environment.